Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The Phantom of the Opera| ©Johan Persson

 The Phantom of the Opera is not the best musical to see if you go to London with children, but this does not mean that it is exclusively for adults.
-The play is recommended for children over 12 years old, although the entrance is allowed for children over 5 years old.
-My advice is to heed the recommendation and not go if you go with children under the age indicated.
-The story itself is suitable for children, but some scenes of the musical have a dark tone that can be scary for the little ones.
+The story itself is suitable for children, but some scenes in the musical have a dark tone that can be scary for younger children.

-If you are looking for musicals in the West End for children the best options are The Lion King, Matilda or Mary Poppins.
+If you are looking for musicals in the West End for children, the best options are The Lion King or Matilda.

 What level of English do I need to see The Phantom of the Opera in London?

-The story of the Phantom of the Opera is well known all over the world.
-If you already know it from the novel, from the movies or from other plays, it is not necessary to have a good level of English to enjoy the play.
+The story of The Phantom of the Opera is well known all over the world.
+If you already know it from the novel, the movies or other plays, having a good level of English is not necessary to enjoy the play.
 The scenery, the costumes, the performances...
 Everything is of a very high level so that, without understanding the dialogues, you can follow the thread of the musical without any problem.

 Likewise, if you do not know the story and do not want to uncover the surprise, English is not mandatory.
 You will probably understand the play perfectly.
 Of course, if you master the English language you will not miss any detail and the musical will be more enjoyable.